How to get a divorce in Australia?

 What you can do next and how LawConnect can help

-1. Confirm you've been separated for at least 12 months and gather evidence of separation
+1. People often confirm whether they have been separated for at least 12 months and whether evidence of separation is available.

-2. Collect essential documents such as your marriage certificate and birth certificates for any children
+2. People often gather documents such as a marriage certificate and birth certificates for any children.

-3. Consider whether your spouse will agree to the divorce (a sole application) or whether it may be contested
+3. People often consider whether their spouse will agree to the divorce (a sole application) or whether it may be contested.

-5. Identify all shared property, assets, superannuation, and debts that may require settlement
+5. Shared property, assets, superannuation, and debts that may require settlement are matters people often consider.

-6. Decide whether you need professional legal support or can manage the application yourself
+6. People often consider whether professional legal support may be of assistance or whether they can manage the application themselves.

-8. Consider speaking with a divorce lawyer about your specific situation before applying
+8. People sometimes speak with a divorce lawyer about their specific situation before applying.

 How LawConnect can help